amir20/dozzle/docs/guide/agent.md

 > [!TIP]
 > You can connect to multiple agents by providing multiple `DOZZLE_REMOTE_AGENT` environment variables.
 For example, `DOZZLE_REMOTE_AGENT=agent1:7007,agent2:7007`.

+> [!WARNING]
+> Dozzle uses the Docker API to gather information about the containers.
+Agents use Docker's system ID or node ID to identify the host.
+If you are using swarm mode, then the node ID is used.
+If you are seeing duplicate hosts error in the logs, then you may have duplicate hosts in configred that with the same host ID.
+To fix this, remove `/var/lib/docker/engine-id` file.
+See [FAQ](/guide/faq#i-am-seeing-duplicate-hosts-error-in-the-logs-how-do-i-fix-it) for more information.

 ## Setting up healthcheck

 You can set a healthcheck for the agent, similar to the healthcheck for the main Dozzle instance.
 When running in agent mode, healthcheck checks agent connection to Docker.
 If Docker is not reachable, the agent will be marked as unhealthy and will not be shown in the UI.